Zion German Congregational Church 1914-1967

 Reverend George J. Schmidt began his pastorate with Zion on July 11, 1938 and enjoyed a ministry of over two years before Reverend Kalmbach took leadership of the church November, 4, 1940.

 Reverend Kalmbach was born on October 24, 1897 in Krasnodor (Caucasus), Russia and immigrated alone to America during the Russian Revolution at age 16.
 He graduated from the theological seminary in Yankton, South Dakota then known as the Redfield Academy and did his post graduate work at York College, Nebraska.
 Reverend Kalmbach was State President of the Congregational Conferences in Oregon and California.
-Reverend Kalmbach became a very successful real estate broker after leaving the ministry.
-He died on August 12, 1981.
 Many improvements to the church were made at this time including new pulpit chairs and a brass railing for the platform.
 Brother Borgardt donated a beautiful Baptismal Fount and Brother Brauer started a fund raising campaign which resulted in the purchase of a grand piano.
-After retirement, Reverend Kalmbach wrote a book titled An Angel on My Shoulder, a true story of his life.
-Reverend Kalmbach spoke Russian and frequently told stories about his experiences with the Russian sailors who loaded their ships with war materials in the Portland harbor.

 Reverend Theodore Strobel arrived at Zion on January 1, 1947.
 In 1952, the question of whether German or English should be used in church services was a matter of great concern to the church membership.
 Many of the younger people lost interest in the church because of their inability to read and understand the German language which was used a most services.
 Some younger people left the church and the Albina neighborhood to seek English speaking churches and new areas to live.
 A compromise was made and the younger people were allowed to buy the English Hymnals; this made it possible for young and old alike to worship in the language best understood.
 The language problem was not resolved in Reverend Strobel’s pastorate but would diminish by the early 1960’s as English became the primary language used in church services.
 At the same time the language issue emerged, the need was felt for an organization of young married couples.
 The Fellowship Club was the result of this need and this group became one of the most active organizations in the church.
 Reverend Strobel also organized a Junior Choir in 1947.
 Reverend Strobel also served as the pastor of a church in Lodi, California.
 Reverend Strobel’s first wife died and he remarried.
 Reverend Strobel and his second wife died within hours of each other.

-Reverend Geier accepted a call to Zion in 1952 and coordinated the activity for the 40th Anniversary of the church.
-During this time a building fund was created toward a goal of a much need educational and social annex.
+Reverend Geier accepted a call to the Zion church in 1952 and coordinated the activity for its 40th Anniversary celebration.
+During this time, a building fund was created toward a goal of a much need educational and social annex.
 Tower chimes were donated by Ross Hollywood Chapel and installed.

 Reverend Biel and family.
 Photograph courtesy of Linda Crain.